camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Following this guide results in the following:

 - An AWS EKS 1.28 Kubernetes cluster with four nodes.
-- Installed and configured [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by Camunda 8 applications to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+- Installed and configured [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 components.
 - [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA) configured.
   - This simplifies the setup by not relying on explicit credentials, but instead allows creating a mapping between IAM roles and Kubernetes service accounts based on a trust relationship.
 A [blog post](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) by AWS visualizes this on a technical level.
-  - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without having to supply explicit credentials.
+  - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without supplying explicit credentials.

 This basic cluster setup is required to continue with the Helm set up as described in our [AWS Helm guide](./eks-helm.md).

-## Deploying EKS cluster with eksctl
+## Deploying AWS EKS cluster with eksctl

 The `eksctl` tool allows the creation of clusters via a single command, but this doesn't support all configuration options.
 Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.